MobilePayDev/MobilePay-Online/README.md

 We will reply to your mail with a secure link where you can upload two PublicKeys for Card encryption: The RSA public key should be provided as a X.509 SubjectPublicKeyInfo (using ASN.1 DER Encoding) represented in PEM encoding (use PEM file extension).
 The public key must have a length of 4096 bits.
 You must clearly state in the file name wich one is for Sandbox and which is for Prod.

 ### Step 2B If you are already using MobilePay Online
-When you as an existing PSP wants to be onboarded for the new Online solution, you need to send an email to the MobilePay business support at developer@mobilepay.dk with this information:
+When you as an existing PSP wants to be onboarded for the new Online solution, you need to send an email to the MobilePay developer support at developer@mobilepay.dk with this information:
 * The PSP name
 * BusinessContactName
 * BusinessContactEmail